snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 nic ifInDiscards                                 1,547,333               47,449
 ```

-1.53 MPPS in both interfaces rx/tx.
+1.53 MPPS in both rx/tx interfaces.
 We are running at line-rate, although there
 are packet drops.

 ## SnabbVMX query